tomjaguarpaw/blog.poisson.chat/posts/2019-07-14-free-applicative-functors.md

 `(<*>)`) are easier to define.
 That is certainly the case for `fmap`, since it doesn't need recursion, it simply peels off the first action and uses the `Functor` instance of `f`.
-However, `ap` uses induction on size to ensure termination; these complications are easily isolated on paper, but would be exacerbated in Coq.
+However, `ap` uses induction on size to ensure termination; this complication is easily isolated on paper, but would be exacerbated in Coq.

 Furthermore, proving that `FreeA` is an applicative functor (i.e., it satisfies